 The program of graduate study as well as any subsequent modification of the thesis or project are subject to the approval of the School of Computer Science and Engineering graduate committee and the Dean of Graduate Studies.

 Students enrolled in Comprehensive Examination are advised by the graduate coordinator.
 The program of study for Comprehensive Examination consists of declaring and choosing the Comprehensive Exam and may not be modified to Thesis or Master Project.

 The student must conduct a research study, and from these efforts, write a thesis acceptable to the student's thesis committee and the Dean of Graduate Studies.
 The student's thesis committee shall be chaired by the major advisor and two other faculty members who are chosen by the student upon consultation with the major advisor and the graduate coordinator.
 The thesis topic and major advisor must be included on the program of graduate study submitted with the application to candidacy, although this may be amended.

-The student shall enroll in CSE 699 at a rate of two to six units per quarter for all contiguous academic year quarters starting from the time of advancement to candidacy until the thesis is completed and accepted.
-Over that period, nine units of CSE 699 will count toward the degree.
+The student shall enroll in Thesis at a rate of two to five units per semester for all contiguous academic year semesters starting from the time of advancement to candidacy until the thesis is completed and accepted.
+Over that period, seven units of Thesis will count toward the degree.